-• 8-Ball - It might occur that a player legally pockets a ball while simultaneously knocking some other ball(s) on the floor.
-In this situation, it is still their turn and the ball(s) is not spotted until their turn ends.
-If the ball on the floor is one of the shooter's balls, then it is spotted when the shooter has pocketed all of their remaining balls.
-If the 8-ball is knocked on the floor, the shooter loses the game.

-- 9-Ball Balls that get knocked off the playing surface will be immediately spotted on the foot spot.
+- 8-Ball It might occur that a player legally pockets a ball while simultaneously knocking some other ball(s) on the floor.
+In this situation, it is still their turn and the ball(s) is/are not spotted until their turn ends.
+If the ball on the floor is one of the shooter's balls, then it is spotted when the shooter has pocketed all of their other balls.
+If it is the 8-ball that is knocked on the floor, the shooter loses the game. - 9-Ball Balls that get knocked off the playing surface will be immediately spotted on the foot spot.
 The 9-ball is spotted: - a.
 Anytime it is knocked off the table other than when it is pocketed. - b.
 Anytime it is pocketed and the shooter scratches or otherwise fouls.